Cowslip Street, Violet Town

 Members of the group have published books on a variety of topics including the history of the swimming pool and the bush nursing centre; this books are available at the Violet Town Library.
 The group has held exhibitions, an open day, and produces and sells an annual pictorial calendar.
 Back issues of the calendar can be seen at https://www.violettown.org.au/photo-gallery/index.php?/category/6

-Many of the historical buildings and sites in town now have an historical plaque giving information about the history of that location, thanks to a grant from PROV
+Many of the historical buildings and sites in town now have an historical plaque giving information about the history of that location, thanks to a grant from Public Records Office of Victoria.

-The group is currently producing a Heritage brochure.
+The group has produced a Heritage brochure with a town map, available from our friendly retailers around Violet Town.
 Details of a heritage walk centred on Cowslip Street are available at https://www.violettown.org.au/what-s-on/the-heritage-walk

 A large and growing collection of images sourced from residents and former residents and curated by the History Group is available at the Violet Town Photograph Gallery.